Actindo-AG/Documentation/ProcessDocumentation/ImportOrderCreateDeliveryNote.md

 #### Settings

 The *Description* field contains the API endpoint that is addressed in this action.
-The *Key*, *Label*, *Queue type*, *Max tries* and *Long Description* fields have no functional meaning for the action.
+The *Key*, *Label*, *Queue type*, *Priority*, *Max tries* and *Long Description* fields have no functional meaning for the action.

 - *Description*
     .createDelivery | Create a delivery (delivery notes or dropship delivery notes) for a business document (/Actindo.Modules.RetailSuite.RetailSuiteFaktBase.BusinessDocuments.createDelivery)

 ### Start subprocess